libvips/libvips/doc/extending.md

-Title: How to add operations to libvips
+Title: Advanced > Writing operators

 This section runs quickly through adding a simple operator to libvips.
 For more information, see [class@Operation] and [class@Region].
 A good